 I am the resurrection and the life.
 11:1-45

-Jesus is the resurrection and life.
-A person who believes in Jesus, mortal though they may be, will never die spiritually - eternity is theirs.
+Jesus is the resurrection and life; person who believes in him, mortal though they may be, will never die spiritually - eternity is theirs.

 v1-16.
 In the opening section of this episode, John records Jesus' response to the serious illness that has overtaken his friend Lazarus.
-Mary and Martha send word to Jesus of their brother's illness, but Jesus waits two days before undertaking the day-long journey to Bethany.
-When Jesus receives the news he makes the point that the illness has a positive prognosis and that it will serve to bring glory to God.
-The sign itself will certainly honour God in Christ, but it will also set in motion the events that lead up to the ultimate expression of God's glory, namely, the death and resurrection of Christ.
+Mary and Martha send word to Jesus of their brother's illness.
+On receiving the news Jesus makes the point that the illness has a positive prognosis and that it will serve to bring glory to God, but then he waits a further two days before undertaking the day-long journey to Bethany.
+The sign itself will certainly honor God in Christ, but it will also set in motion the events that lead up to the ultimate expression of God's glory, namely, the death and resurrection of Christ.
 When Jesus finally decides to set off for Bethany, the disciples balk at going anywhere near Jerusalem, what with the present fury of the religious authorities.
 In their understanding, there is no need for a return trip, given that Lazarus is now on the mend ("sleeping").
 Jesus finally explains that Lazarus is dead and that their faith is about to be strengthened.

 What is it that we fear most about death?
 Is it annihilation?
 Many people will answer "no", claiming that the business of dying actually outweighs their fear of death.
 We fear the loss of dignity, of freedom and particularly the painful side of dying.
 It was not so long ago that if someone had a serious fall in old age, or some other medical emergency, pneumonia, "the old man's friend", would set in and the person would pass away quietly in their own bed.
 Now we take our pain to unbearable limits just to squeeze out a few extra moments of existence.
 That we hang on desperately to life probably illustrates that the stoic resolve with which we face our annihilation is more front than fact.